aai-institute/pyDVL/docs/40-influence.rst

 global minimum of the loss.
 Despite good apparent convergence, $\hat{\theta}$ might be located in a region with flat curvature or close to a saddle point.
 In particular, the Hessian might have vanishing eigenvalues making its direct inversion impossible.
+Certain methods, such as the :ref:`Arnoldi method
+<arnoldi_solver>` are robust against these problems, but most are not.

-To circumvent this problem, many approximate methods are available.
+To circumvent this problem, many approximate methods can be implemented.
 The simplest adds a small *hessian perturbation term*, i.e. $H_{\hat{\theta}} + \lambda
 \mathbb{I}$, with $\mathbb{I}$ being the identity matrix.
 This standard trick ensures that the eigenvalues of $H_{\hat{\theta}}$ are bounded away from zero